inabajunmr/anyconf/README.md

 ### Local extension

-When you want to add config path to only your local environment, you can use local config file.
+When you want to add a config path to only your local environment, you can use the local config file.

 ```
 vim ~/.anyconf/configs.txt
 ```

-When you add line to `~/.anyconf/configs.txt` like following example, you can find yourtool on anyconf.
+When you add a line to `~/.anyconf/configs.txt` like the following example, you can find yourtool on anyconf.

 ```
 yourtool ~/yourtool/config